Drew Brees Injury Update: Saints QB Will Be Out For 6 Weeks

 Another option for Saints coach Sean Payton is Taysom Hill.
 Officially, Hill is on the roster as a third-string quarterback, but he can also work as a kick returner and a utility player.
 Payton has compared Hill to Steve Young.

-With Brees gone, the NFC South division is now wide pen, says NFL.com writer Kevin Patra.
+With Brees gone, the NFC South division is now wide open, says NFL.com writer Kevin Patra.